ublue-os/website/docs/blog/posts/bazzite-buzz-07.md

 <p style="text-align: center; font-weight: 600; color: red">ATTENTION:</p>

-If you tested the Fedora 39 builds of Bazzite early, then you need to rebase back to `:latest` because `:39` will be unsupported eventually.
+If you tested the Fedora 39 builds of Bazzite early, then you need to rebase back to `:latest` to be updated to future Bazzite versions.
 <hr>

 ![20](https://github.com/ublue-os/website/assets/121328689/d279494f-86c2-479e-a2b9-efd69f0783e6)